Meet the ALP Board of Directors

-John P. Finneran - Caldwell House Bed and Breakfast, Salisbury Mills, New York
+John P. Finneran - Owner, Caldwell House Bed and Breakfast, Salisbury Mills, New York

 Prior to forming the Finneran Family LLC, John was the Senior VP and CFO for The Edison Mission Group (1999 - 2011) (“EMG”) the unregulated power generation, energy trading, and Investment business of Edison International (“EIX”).
 Chairman, CEO, and Managing Member of the Finneran Family LLC whose principal operations include investments in Real Estate and Marketable Securities.
 Among the Group’s holdings include the Caldwell House Bed and Breakfast - a multi-award winning fourteen room Inn located near the USMA at West Point.

 John previously was SVP of Finance and Treasurer of Richfood Holdings (1998-1999), a Fortune 500 food retail and wholesale distribution company that merged with Supervalu.
 Before that, he served as CFO and Treasurer of Dominion Energy (1995 – 1998) and VP & Treasurer of Potomac Capital Investment Corporation (1986 -1995) where he managed a $2 billion fixed income portfolio.
 Earlier experience included positions at the accounting firms Price Waterhouse and KPMG.
 He is a CPA.